Personal Care Products And Essential Oils Benefits and Danger

 Hair Dye and Breast Cancer

 Women who use permanent hair dye and chemical hair straighteners have a higher risk of developing breast cancer, according to a new study by the National Institutes of health.
 After examining medical data and lifestyle surveys from 46,709 women ages 35 to 74, researchers found that white women who had used permanent hair dye in the previous year were 7% more likely to get breast cancer in the 8 year follow-up period.
 For black women the increased risk was 45%.
 Use of chemical hair straighteners was linked to an 18% higher breast cancer risk in both black and white women.
 Researchers don't know which of the five thousand chemicals found in hair products might be of concern, or why there is such a racial disparity.
-It could be that products designated for black women contain more of the cancer causing chemicals, or that differences in hair texture affect the amounts of dies that are applied.
-Still the risk from these products seems relatively low, so far anyway, and scientists typically worry only when environmental exposures increased cancer risk by 100% or more.
+It could be that products designated for black women contain more of the cancer causing chemicals, or that differences in hair texture affect the amounts of dyes that are applied.
+Still the risk from these products seems relatively low, so far anyway, and scientists typically worry only when environmental exposures increase cancer risk by 100% or more.

 I am seriously wondering what the compounding effects are over time.